Making Implicit Premises Explicit in Logical Understanding of Enthymemes: Pipeline

 In the next two subsections, we explain how we translate each AMR formula into an abstract formula, which we then use with the PySAT automated reasoner.
 For the translation, we check whether two atoms in an AMR formula can be regarded as equivalent, and therefore mapped to the same propositional letter in the corresponding abstract formula.
 For this, if for two AMR atoms $\alpha$ and $\beta$, the similarity between the two strings of words corresponding to the two atoms is greater than a threshold $\tau_m$ (as explained below), then we treat them as equivalent (denoted $\alpha\simeq\beta$) in the corresponding abstract formula, and so it is a relaxation of the AMR formula.

 An {\bf embedding} of a string of words is a vector $v$ obtained by an injective mapping function $\embed$.
-In our pipeline, the $\embed$ function is the sentence transformer BAAI general embedding model bge-small-en-v1.5 \cite{bge_embedding} (alternatives can easily be used) that encodes a string of words as a high dimension vector.
+In our pipeline, the $\embed$ function is the sentence transformer BAAI general embedding model bge-small-en-v1.5 \cite{bge_embedding} (alternatives can easily be used) that encodes a string of words as a high-dimensional vector.

-The {\bf similarity} between two embedding vectors $v_1$ and $v_2$ is defined as follows, where $\theta$ is the angle between the vectors, $v_1 \cdot v_2$ is is dot product between $v_1,v_2$, and $||v_1||$ represents the L2 norm.
+The {\bf similarity} between two embedding vectors $v_1$ and $v_2$ is defined as follows, where $\theta$ is the angle between the vectors, $v_1 \cdot v_2$ is dot product between $v_1,v_2$, and $||v_1||$ represents the L2 norm.

 To obtain a string of words corresponding to an AMR atom, we created a set of 29 templates.
-Each template is based on taking the information in a AMR atom in an AMR formula, and representing that information as a natural language sentence.
+Each template is based on taking the information in an AMR atom in an AMR formula and representing that information as a natural language sentence.
 Furthermore, each template is designed for a type of AMR atom (i.e. for the predicate name of the atom).
-For example, for the AMR atom $\tt arg0(play,man)$, the predicate name is $\tt arg0$, and so can use a template for $\tt arg0$ such as ``[Y] is the agent performing action [X]" which is a string where [X] and [Y] are placeholders for the first and second arguments of the atom (i.e. $\tt play$ and $\tt man$ in this example).
+For example, for the AMR atom $\tt arg0(play,man)$, the predicate name is $\tt arg0$, and so we can use a template for $\tt arg0$ such as ``[Y] is the agent performing action [X]" which is a string where [X] and [Y] are placeholders for the first and second arguments of the atom (i.e. $\tt play$ and $\tt man$ in this example).
 So from this template, we can instantiate it using the dyadic atom to get ``{\em man is the agent performing action play}" as the natural language sentence to be used for the word embedding.
 In order to do this, we require the following definition.

 \begin{definition} Let $\phi$ be an AMR formula, and let $r(a,b)$ be an AMR atom in $\phi$ (i.e. $r(a,b) \in {\sf Atoms}(\phi)$).
 Also let $T$ be a template for $r$ with placeholders $[{\rm X}]$ and $[{\rm Y}]$.
 The {\bf instantiate function}, denoted $\prompt$, is defined as follows: $\prompt(r(a,b), T)$ = $I$, where $I$ is the instantiation of $T$ in which $[{\rm X}]$ is replaced by $a$ and $[{\rm Y}]$ is replaced by $b$. \end{definition}